When Debt Collectors Come Calling and You Don’t Owe the Money

 4. Watch Your Credit Report Carefully

 If you are contacted by a collector for money you don’t owe, it is a good idea to check your credit report.
 To find out whether a debt has been reported on your credit report, you can request a free annual credit report from each national credit bureau by calling (877) 322-8228, over the Internet at www.annualcreditreport.com, or by mail by writing to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
 You can write to the credit bureaus to ask them to fix any inaccurate information on your credit report.
+You can find instructions for how to dispute incorrect accounts on your credit report itself.

 5. Do Not Ignore a Court Summons

 In some cases, debt collectors may sue somebody for money they don’t owe.
 If you are served with a “summons and complaint,” be sure to contact a private attorney to find out how to respond to it and protect your rights if you don’t owe the money.
+The Office of the Minnesota Attorney General also provides more information on the lawsuit process in its Answering a Lawsuit publication.

 6. Keep Records